Work with Student Clubs & Organizations

 With 42 student clubs and organizations, the Carlson School offers many ways to connect with a diverse group of students.

 Engage a student organization to build a presence on campus: Companies can sponsor a club event, speak at a meeting, host a site visit, or plan another activity.
-Reach out to a club directly or contact the Undergraduate Business Career Center to find the student organization that is the best match for your recruiting needs.
+Reach out to a club directly or contact the Career Center to find the student organization that is the best match for your recruiting needs.

 Business Technology Club (BTC)

 The Business Technology Club’s mission is to increase MBA student's knowledge of how technology is and will be used in businesses, provide a means for networking with professionals in technology, and enhance the Carlson brand.